austimkelly/swiss-cheese/broken-auth/session-hijacking.md

 ## jinja2.exceptions.TemplateNotFound index.html

 * Make sure you starting the server from the `broken-auth` directory.
 If you start the server from another directory, Flask may not be able to find the `index.html` file.
+The `tempalates` directory MUST exist!

 ## ModuleNotFoundError: No module named 'flask'